UliPrantz/SignageDisplayHPI/README.md

 passwd pi
 ```

-### 6. Disable auto login and restart
+### 7. Disable auto login and restart

 To make sure the script works correctly, we need to disable the auto login feature of the Raspberry Pi and switch to console boot.
 This can be done by running the following command:

 ```bash
 raspi-config
 ```
 Here navigate to `System Options` -> `Boot / Auto Login` and now select `Console`.
 This disabled the Autologin and switched to console boot.

+> For easier maintance you can also activate the SSH server here.
+Under `Interfacing Options` -> `SSH`.

 We now need to reboot the system to apply the changes.
 Therefore select `Finish` and confirm the reboot with `Yes`.

 ## Troubleshooting